-Robin works on a-n’s campaign production team part-time, based in Newcastle his role involves administration of the membership and assisting with broader financial duties.
+Based in Newcastle, Robin’s part-time role involves administration of the membership and assisting with broader financial duties.
 He is also a recent PhD graduate from Newcastle University and a freelance researcher.
 Interested in the relationship between culture and the press he has written an archival history of the specialist videogaming magazine, which examines gaming as both a cultural industry and a form of social practice.

 Jack is part of the Online Content team working on material across the site, including for a-n News.
 He has worked for a-n since 2009, including work on Paying Artists Campaign and delivering professional development workshops.
 As a freelance journalist he has written for Dazed and Confused, The Guardian, Arty, Garageland and Twin Magazine.
 In addition, Jack is a practising artist focusing on drawing and a keen blues musician.
 He is based in London.